Sheriff Barry S. Faile

 Any questions concerning incident reports may be directed to Shana Coates-Cawley at 803-313-2103.

 Under direction of Captain Jeff Hilton, the Support Services Division is the most diverse division within the Lancaster County Sheriff's Office.
-This division is divided into a variety of specialized units and teams, which includes Training, Crime Prevention, Professional Standards, Records, Grants Administration, Special Operations, Information Technology and all Civilian Personnel.
+This division is divided into a variety of specialized units and teams, which includes Training, Animal Control, Crime Prevention, Professional Standards, Records, Grants Administration, Special Operations, Information Technology and all Civilian Personnel.

 Each has its own unique function and responsibilities in the day to day function of the LCSO.
 All of the sections of Support Services Division require specialized training, a strong dedication to duty and the best supervision possible.